spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/development-strategies/spryker-os-module-customisation/extending-the-spryker-core-functionality.md

 ---
 title: Extending the Spryker Core functionality
-description: To extend the Spryker-Core functionality and to use the Spryker Engine to develop a project, it’s important to understand the folder structure used in Spryker Commerce OS.
+description: To extend the Spryker-Core functionality and to use the Spryker Engine to develop a project, it's important to understand the folder structure used in Spryker Commerce OS.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/t-extend-spryker